govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

       <tr>
          <td><a href="StructureDefinition-mh-toc-smm-condition-cardiac-arrest.html">Severe Maternal Morbidity Condition Cardiac Arrest / Ventricular Fibrillation</a></td>
          <td>
             This profile is a specialization derived from the USCDI+ Maternal Health Postpartum TOC Severe Maternal Morbidity Condition Profile.
-It specifies an individual SMM indicator code for Cardiac Arrest / Ventricular Fibrillation indicator through bindings to an extension, ValueSet, and CodeSystem..
+It specifies an individual SMM indicator code for Cardiac Arrest / Ventricular Fibrillation indicator through bindings to an extension, ValueSet, and CodeSystem.
          </td>
       </tr>
       <tr>